Inouye165/React-Photo-App/README.md

 ## Troubleshooting
 - If you see errors like 'bad seek' or 'compression format not built in' for HEIC files, make sure ImageMagick is installed and available in your system PATH.
 - If a file repeatedly fails AI processing, check the backend logs for details.

+## Limitations
+- Due to browser security restrictions, only works with locally selected files
+- Large folders may take time to process initially
+- EXIF data reading depends on photo metadata being present
+- Falls back to file modification date if EXIF date is unavailable
+- File System Access API requires user gesture and HTTPS in production

+## Open TODOs
+- **If a file fails AI processing (shows 'AI processing failed'), use the /debug/reset-ai-retry endpoint to reset its retry count, then click 'Recheck Inprogress AI' to retry processing.**
+- Add WebSocket/SSE for live photo state and thumbnail updates — push notifications when files change or thumbnails are created.
+- Make thumbnail generation asynchronous and cache-optimized — generate thumbnails in background workers and avoid blocking startup.
+- Add client-side content-hash check to avoid uploading duplicates — compute file hash in browser and skip uploads if server already has the hash.
+- Add filename search and full-size preview modal in frontend — quick search, sort, and modal for viewing images at full resolution.
+- Add automated tests and CI pipeline for build and linting — ensure stability with unit tests and GitHub Actions.